 Capital leases-The Company leases computer software from various parties under capital lease agreements.
-Outstanding principal payments under capital lease obligations were \$1.0 million as of December 31, 2016, which is payable in full in 2017.
+Outstanding principal payments under capital lease obligations were \$0.4 million at December 31, 2017, which is payable in full in 2018.

 Litigation-From time to time, the Company may become subject to legal proceedings, claims and litigation arising in the ordinary course of business.
 The Company is not currently a party to any legal proceedings, nor is it aware of any pending or threatened litigation, that would have a material adverse effect on the Company's business, operating results, cash flows, or financial condition should such litigation be resolved unfavorably.